riverfr0zen/wasm_try/README.md

 # WASMs I create crash Chrome unless devtools are open

 I'm new to Rust & Bevy, and this is the first time I'm trying to target wasm.
-Unfortunately, I've across a strange situation:
+Unfortunately, I've come across a strange situation:

-The issue is that when I try to access the wasms I create in Chrome (98.0.4758.80 on Ubuntu 21.10), unless I have the developer tools open (by clicking Inspect), the browser tab crashes  (or sometimes Chrome itself just flat out crashes).
+When I try to access the wasms I've created in Chrome (98.0.4758.80 on Ubuntu 21.10), unless I have the developer tools open (by clicking Inspect), the browser tab crashes  (or sometimes Chrome itself just flat out crashes).
 If I have the dev tools open, everything works fine.

-How I am trying to build the wasm assets:
+How I am building the wasm assets:

 ```
 cargo build --example rect_eg --target wasm32-unknown-unknown